rkapl123/DBAddin/docs/DBFuncs.md

 #### Inserting configs

-If the user finds/loads the relevant configuration, a warning is shown and then the configured cells are entered into the active workbook as defined in the config, relative to the current selection.
+If the user retrieves the relevant configuration, a warning is shown and then the configured cells are entered into the active workbook as defined in the config, relative to the current selection.

 Cells in other worksheets are also filled, these are also taking the reference relative to the current selection.
 If the worksheet doesn't exist it is created.

-There are no checks (except for Excels sheet boundaries) as whether any cells are overwritten !
+There are no checks (except for Excels sheet boundaries) especially whether any cells are overwritten !

-If the setting `ConfigSelect` is found in the settings, then the given template (e.g. `SELECT (SELECT Count(*) FROM !Table!)
-RecordCount, TOP 10 * FROM !Table!` to display the count of records at the beginning of the query while fetching only 10 rows...) is used instead of the standard config (currently `SELECT TOP 10000 * FROM <Table>`) when inserting cell configurations.
+If the setting `ConfigSelect` (or any other ConfigSelect, see [Settings continued](https://rkapl123.github.io/DBAddin#settings-continued) is found in the settings, then the query template given there (e.g. `SELECT TOP 10 * FROM !Table!`) is used instead of the standard config (currently `SELECT TOP 10000 * FROM <Table>`) when inserting cell configurations.
 The respective Table is being replaced into `!Table!`.

 #### Refreshing the config tree